 When creating a Sponsorship line item a rate (price) can be set for it either on a CPC – Cost Per Click, CPM – Cost Per thousand impressions or CPD – Cost Per Day basis.
 This rate doesn’t affect the delivery of the line, just the value of those impressions in reporting.

-If two competing Sponsorship lines are created (for example, two lines given a goal of 100% of impressions each), Google Ad Manager will randomise which line is served and attempt to give them an equal share of impressions.
+If two competing Sponsorship lines are created (for example, two line items are given a goal of 100% of impressions each), Google Ad Manager will randomise which line is served and attempt to give them an equal share of impressions.

 Sponsorship is a Guaranteed line item type, meaning that Ad Manager will attempt to serve every booked impression regardless of whether this is the most profitable approach.